Nemo-0904/inheritance/README.md

 - STEP 3: Configure a Metamask Account
 - STEP 4: Navigate to the repository and clone it: Clone our GitHub Respository

-## 💻Usage

->Steps to run your project once its setup.
-If you have an app or website, list how the user can go about using it.
->install node.js
->

 ## 👨‍💻Team Members